r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

   Apple clang 14.0.3 it seems was a major update from 14.0.0, with
     many aspects of LLVM clang 15/16 having been ported.
     Version 15 seems a minor update from 14.0.3.
-  The SDK in ICU 15 has disabled the termcap emulation of terminfo.
+  The default SDK in CLT 15 has disabled the termcap emulation of terminfo.
 - External software is (mainly) kept up-to-date -- see above.
     This includes using Java 17 and cmake, currently 3.27.5.
     OpenMPI is installed for Rmpi, bigGP and pbdMPI .